xcart/xc5-manual/en/setting_up_x-cart_5_environment/setting_time_limit_of_your_server.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-09-27 23:20 +0400'
 identifier: ref_xqnpttd4
-updated_at: 2014-09-02 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Setting time limit of your server'
+title: Setting the time limit of your server
 categories:
   - Developer docs
+published: true
+order: 120
 ---